-HUD PROCEDURE FOR ESTIMATING FY 2014 MEDIAN FAMILY INCOMES
+HUD PROCEDURE FOR ESTIMATING FY 2015 MEDIAN FAMILY INCOMES

 HUD updated its Median Family Income (MFI) estimate procedure to take advantage of new nationally comprehensive data available from the Census Bureau's American Community Survey (ACS), beginning with the FY 2011 MFIs.
 In December 2010, the first set of 5-year ACS data was published.
 These 5-year aggregations, covering surveys administered in 2005 through 2009, provided income data for most areas of geography7.
-Because of the increase in the geographic coverage of the 5-year data, HUD's methodology for calculating FY 2011 MFI no longer was based on 2000 Decennial Census data, but rather, the 2005 - 2009 ACS data.
-The FY 2014 MFIs, which HUD is publishing at this time, use the 5-year series of income data from 2007 to 2011.
-HUD uses Consumer Price Index (CPI) data to update the ACS data from annual 2011 to the end of 2012.
-The factor used to trend these 2012 estimates to the midpoint of FY 2014 MFIs is based on the change between 2006 and 2011 in median family income, as measured by the 1-year ACS.
-The current trend factor is 0.98 percent per year.
+Because of the increase in the geographic coverage of the 5-year data, HUD's methodology for calculating FY 2011 MFI no longer was based on 2000 Decennial Census data, but rather, the 2005 - 2009 ACS data for all but the areas in the Virgin Islands and Guam of the Pacific Islands.
+The FY 2015 MFIs, which HUD is publishing at this time, use the 5-year series of income data from 2008 to 2012.
+HUD uses Consumer Price Index (CPI) data to inflate the ACS data from annual 2012 to the midpoint of FY 2015, based on a CPI forecast, published by the Congressional Budget Office (CBO) in August 2014.
 Separate HUD MFI estimates are calculated for all Metropolitan Statistical Areas (MSAs), HUD Metro FMR Areas, and nonmetropolitan counties.